VoxelForge/VoxelForge/API.md

 * Any other mod not explicitly mentioned above

 ### Planned APIs
-* Saplings and trees
 * Custom banner patterns
 * Custom dimensions
 * Custom portals
-* Dispenser and dropper support
 * Proper sky and weather APIs